 \subsection{Flexible Resource Management in One Coherent System: Bulk and Individual Granularity, Lexical and Unbounded Lifetimes}

-Our system concerns heap-allocated mutable references as a canonical form of resources, which are first-class values and can be freely passed, stored, or returned without restriction.
-Programmers retain control of resources over their lifetimes or granularity through three allocation forms: (1) allocation of a first-class non-lexical reference; (2) scoped allocation of a lexically bounded reference following stack discipline; and (3) coallocation that groups resources collectively into shadow arenas.
+Our system treats heap-allocated mutable references as the canonical form of resources.
+These references are first-class values that may be passed, stored, or returned without restriction.
+Programmers retain control over resource lifetimes and granularity through three allocation forms: \begin{enumerate} \item allocation of a first-class, non-lexical reference; \item scoped allocation of a lexically bounded reference following stack discipline; and \item coallocation, which groups resources collectively into \emph{shadow arenas}. \end{enumerate}

-All the three forms coexist under a single uniform reference type @Ref[T]@, so the language does not distinguish resources following stack discipline from first-class resources at the type level.
+All three forms (\Cref{tbl:allocation-form}) coexist under a single uniform reference type @Ref[T]@, so the language does not distinguish resources following stack discipline from first-class resources at the type level.
 Built for a higher-order functional setting, our system supports shared mutable state and cyclic store structures without requiring flow-sensitive reasoning.

 We illustrate our resource allocation forms in \Cref{fig:intro-mm-snippet}.
 The @new@ allocations for @fr@ and @ar@ introduce two distinct references, and implicitly two distinct shadow arenas to host them.
-Subsequent coallocations, @f1@, @a1@ and @a2@, coallocate additional resources in the same arena of placement clauses prefixed by @at@, avoiding the need for explicit arena handlers.
+Subsequent coallocations, @f1@, @a1@, and @a2@, coallocate additional resources in the same arena of placement clauses prefixed by @at@, avoiding the need for explicit handlers.
 Scoped allocations, annotated with @scoped@, tie a reference and its shadow arena to the lexical scope, enabling automatic bulk deallocation of the entire shadow arena at scope exit.
 Within their scopes, scoped and non-scoped resources behave uniformly, preserving the first-class abstraction of references while ensuring predictable reclamation where selectively desired.